simonambridge/RTFAP2/README.md

 ```
 mvn jetty:run
 ```
-To bind to a specific interface or port (other than localhost and the default of 8080) use:
+To bind to a specific interface or port (other than localhost and the port default of 8080) use:
 ```
 mvn jetty:run -DcontactPoints=<server IP address> -Djetty.port=<port number>
 ```